isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 Travellers are subject to Day 3 and Day 7 COVID-19 PCR tests to ensure public health and safety.

+#### 3. How much do the Day 3 and Day 7 tests cost?

+The cost of each PCR test is S$94.16 (inclusive of Goods and Services Tax).
+Travellers will bear the cost of the tests.

+A credit card administrative charge of $5.75 is applicable for applications made on the portal

-#### 3. What are the clinics travellers can go to for their Day 3 and Day 7 tests?
+#### 4. What are the clinics travellers can go to for their Day 3 and Day 7 tests?

 They can visit any of the <a href="">designated clinics</a>.
 They are required to undergo their COVID-19 PCR test *by 1500 hours (Singapore time) on each day*.

-#### 4. Can a traveller go to a clinic that is not within the list of designated clinics?
+#### 5. Can a traveller go to a clinic that is not within the list of designated clinics?

 No, travellers must only go to the <a href="">designated clinics</a>.

-#### 5. How do travellers book their appointments for their Day 3 and Day 7 tests?
+#### 6. How do travellers book their appointments for their Day 3 and Day 7 tests?

 Travellers may make an appointment booking for their Day 3 and Day 7 PCR tests with any of the designated clinics by using their unique link, which will be emailed to them upon their arrival in Singapore.
 They will only be able to make their own appointment booking using their unique link.

-#### 6. Do travellers need to self-isolate after their Day 3 and Day 7 tests?
+#### 7. Do travellers need to self-isolate after their Day 3 and Day 7 tests?

 No, travellers are not required to self-isolate after their Day 3 and Day 7 tests.
 Self-isolation is only required pending the results of the on-arrival COVID-19 PCR test at the airport.

-#### 7. How soon will the results of the Day 3 and Day 7 tests be out?
+#### 8. How soon will the results of the Day 3 and Day 7 tests be out?

 Travellers can expect to receive their results within 24 hours of their test.

-#### 8. What should travellers do if they test positive for COVID-19?
+#### 9. What should travellers do if they test positive for COVID-19?

 If tested positive for COVID-19 (i.e. informed of a positive test result), travellers must immediately isolate themselves in their declared accommodation.
 They should ensure that they are contactable via their declared mobile number and email address and await further instructions by the relevant Singapore authorities.

-#### 9. Can a traveller visit different designated clinics for their Day 3 and Day 7 tests?
+#### 10. Can a traveller visit different designated clinics for their Day 3 and Day 7 tests?

 Yes, travellers do not need to visit the same designated clinic for both tests.
 They may make an appointment booking at any designated clinic of their choice, subject to availability of slots.

-#### 10. Are travellers allowed to reschedule their Day 3 and Day 7 tests to other days?
+#### 11. Are travellers allowed to reschedule their Day 3 and Day 7 tests to other days?

 No, travellers are required to undergo COVID-19 PCR tests at a designated clinic by 1500 hours (Singapore time) on Day 3 and Day 7 of their arrival in Singapore.
 Failure to do so may constitute an offence under the Infectious Diseases Act (IDA).

 A traveller who fails to undergo the required COVID-19 PCR tests may also be required to serve a Stay-Home Notice (SHN) / Stay Order at an SHN Dedicated Facility.

-#### 11. What if travellers intend to leave Singapore prior to Day 3 or Day 7?
+#### 12. What if travellers intend to leave Singapore prior to Day 3 or Day 7?

 If the travellers’ time of departure from Singapore is:
 - <b>before 1500 hours on the day of test</b>, they are <u>exempted</u> from taking their scheduled PCR test.
 Any unutilised charge(s), excluding administrative fees, will be refunded by the designated chain of clinics to the credit card used to pay for the tests.